detroiki/kanta_lab/README.md

 ```

 1. Reads in the minimal data from stdin.
 The delimiter is expected to be ";".
-The column names are irrelevant but they need to be in the correct order as described in section [Minimal File Columns](#minimalcolumns)
+The column names are irrelevant but they need to be in the correct order as described in section [Minimal File Columns](#minimalcolumns).
 2. Gets the service provider source of the current measurement.
 So either LABfi, LABfi_HUS, LABfi_TMP, or LABfi_TKU, depending on the location of the service provider.
 3. Gets the lab ID and abbreviation of the current measurement.
 4. Maps the lab ID and abbreviation to OMOP concept ID and name, using the `omop_concept_map`.